Nadler says Barr contempt proceedings still on 'at the moment,' Raskin says 'all systems go'

 But, Nadler's comments Tuesday suggested that Democrats did not believe their demand had been met in time.
 It remained unclear whether Democrats would seek to hold Barr in civil, criminal, or inherent contempt of Congress.

+In a civil contempt proceeding, Congress would file a lawsuit against Barr and the DOJ.
+In a criminal one, the House would ask the DOJ to open a case against Barr.
+Under inherent contempt rules, the House would pursue Barr by enforcing its own congressional powers.
+(Historically, this method was used to justify the congressional power to effect arrests.)

-Regardless, a contempt markup in the House would mark a major opening salvo in what could be a lengthy, acrimonious court battle between House Democrats and President Trump's administration over Special Counsel Robert Mueller's report.
+Regardless of which form it takes, a contempt markup in the House would mark a major opening salvo in what could be a lengthy, acrimonious court battle between House Democrats and President Trump's administration over Special Counsel Robert Mueller's report.

 At issue: the Justice Department refusing to provide the full text of Mueller's report by the Monday morning deadline.
 Nadler said Barr's failure to comply with a subpoena left them with "no choice but to initiate contempt proceedings."